With-Profits FAQs February 2018

-The Prudential Assurance Company Limited With-Profits Fund is the largest and one of the financially strongest with-profits funds in the UK.
-The size and strength of our Fund allows us to invest in a very wide range of assets and individual companies.
+The Prudential Assurance Company Limited With-Profits Fund is one of the largest with-profits funds in the UK.
+The size and strength of our Fund allows us to invest in a very wide range of assets and individual companies

 Where do profits from the With-Profits Fund go?

 The majority of our contracts invest in a With-Profits fund that shares the profits between customers and shareholders.
 In a 90:10 fund your share of the allocated profits is 90% while the shareholders receive the remaining 10%.

 Bonuses are the way you get your share of the Fund’s profits.
 Different types of plan receive different bonus rates.
 There are normally two types of bonus:

 We expect to add this during the term of your Plan.
 We add this daily, monthly or yearly, depending on the type of plan.
 It’s not guaranteed that a regular bonus will be added each year, but once it’s added to your Plan, it cannot be removed.
 If you take money from your Plan other than when a guarantee applies, you may receive less than the amount shown on your yearly statement.